 - Statement of Purpose - Your one- to two-page Statement of Purpose should explain your desire to undertake graduate studies at this point in your life.
-The statement should encompass your scholarly and professional interests and goals and link them with the academic and research components of Pacific College's doctoral program
+The statement should encompass your scholarly and professional interests and goals and link them with the academic and research components of Pacific College's post-graduate doctoral program

 - Evidence of licensure status.

 - International students for whom English is a second language must provide evidence of a Test of English as a Foreign Language (TOEFL) score of at least 600.

 - Two passport-size photos

 The Doctoral Admissions Committee will review the Admissions Portfolios.
 Applicants whose portfolio indicates likely success in the post-graduate doctoral program will be invited to an interview with one or more members of the Doctoral Admissions Committee in San Diego, following which a final admissions decision will be made.

 If you are invited for an admissions interview but cannot make the appointment, you can request to have your Admissions Portfolio reviewed for the next session.
 No new materials or fees will be required.
 A second invitation to interview, however, is not guaranteed.